Adrián Luna: International career

 Luna has been capped by the Uruguay national under-17 football team for the 2009 FIFA U-17 World Cup.
 He has also represented Uruguay national under-20 football team for the 2011 South American Youth Championship and the 2011 FIFA U-20 World Cup.
 He has totally made 19 appearances across both the age groups.

 Style of play

-A versatile player, Luna plays mainly as an attacking midfielder, but can also operate in several other positions and has been used as a left winger or second striker.
-He has even been deployed in a deeper creative midfield position and on occasion, a box-to-box role or as a false 9.
-Considered as one of the best players in the history of Indian Super League, he is known for his technique, work-rate off the ball, vision and wide range of passing.
-In addition to his footballing attributes, Luna has been regarded for his leadership, determination, and influence on the pitch during his time with Kerala Blasters.
+Luna plays mainly as an attacking midfielder He has even been deployed in a deeper creative midfield position and on occasion, a box-to-box role or as a false 9.

 Personal life

 On 4 July 2022, Luna revealed through social media that his six-year-old daughter Julieta died on 9 April 2022 after a battle with cystic fibrosis.
 In August 2022, Luna married his long-time girlfriend Mariana Hernandez.